altfatterz/spring-reactive-workshop/current-weather/README.md

 ...
 ```

-7. Inspect the Streaming from the `temperature-service`
+7. Inspect the streaming from the `temperature-service`

 ```bash
 http -S :8081/measurements "Accept: application/stream+json" -a user:password